HelpMe-Pls/Life-Engineering/Tips & Tools/English grammar.md

 		- She would sooner **die** than **admit** she was wrong.
 - The word "shall" is only used for informal/personal *suggestions* ("Shall we go to...") but *not* for the future tense.
 	- The negative "shan’t" or "shall not" is almost never used in modern English today.
+## Commonly misspelled
+- Nouns that end with "-tance" or "-tence":
+	- Acceptance
+	- Assistance
+	- Attendance
+	- Substance
+	- Distance
+	- Persistence
+	- Competence
+	- Dependence
+- Words ending in **-tance** typically relate to *actions or conditions*, while words ending in **-tence** often relate to *qualities or states of being*

 ## Proverbs, idioms
 - "That one's a lemon": a "lemon" product is one that is disappointing or unsatisfactory.
 - "By the same token": for the same reason